 Housekeeping cleans the office; the nurse sees another patient.
 Janitorial takes out the trash; the scientist concentrates on cells in the Petri dish.
 Hotel rooms are cleaned in a timely manner; guests check in without delay and consider a return visit.

-Housekeeping, although often underappreciated, has always been a cog in the wheel than enables the wheel to turn—efficiently, quietly and most often without germs and contamination.
+Housekeeping, although often underappreciated, has always been a cog in the wheel that enables the wheel to turn-efficiently, quietly and most often without germs and contamination.
+Companies like Green facilities that bring your Commercial Office Cleaning Services to the future, prevent the spread of diseases and deserve respect as any other profession does.
 It is the behind-the-scenes ordering, cleaning and setting things right that allows the fresh start of a new day.

 I hope those cutting housekeeping are taking out their own trash, cleaning their own restrooms and vacuuming their own conference rooms.
 If they are planning to vacuum their own property, then they may be excited to view an article preview thumbnail from a company like Bissell, whose website provides a host of products that can supply them with the equipment necessary to do a great job cleaning.